spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 This is designed for computer scientists but there is no limitation to use it for résumés in other disciplines.

+### If you like this curriculum, please don't forget to leave a star, to help the development and improvement.

 ## The basic idea is KISS - Keep It Simple, Stupid.

 In a nutshell _**"It is vain to do with more what can be done with fewer"**_ -- Occam's razor --